noodlecollie/v2mp/docs/V2MP.md

 If operand bits `[1 0] (B)` are set to `00b`, the operation fetches the number of usable bytes in the device port's mailbox, and places the value into `LR`.

-The purpose of the usable bytes depends on whether the mailbox is in a readable or writeable state (remember that a mailbox cannot be both readable and writeable at the same time).
+The purpose of the usable bytes depends on whether the mailbox is in a readable or writable state (remember that a mailbox cannot be both readable and writable at the same time).

 * If the mailbox is in a readable state, the number of usable bytes corresponds to the number of bytes left to read from the mailbox.
-* If the mailbox is in a writeable state, the number of useable bytes corresponds to the number of bytes left that can be written to in the mailbox.
+* If the mailbox is in a writable state, the number of useable bytes corresponds to the number of bytes left that can be written to in the mailbox.

+If the mailbox is exhausted, the number of usable bytes is `0`.

 When the instruction is executed, operand bit `[11] (A)` must be set to `0`.
 If it is not, a [`RES`](#faults) fault will be raised.

-If the operation is attempted when the mailbox is neither readable nor writeable, a [`IDO`](#faults) fault will be raised.
+If the operation is attempted when the mailbox is unavailable, a [`IDO`](#faults) fault will be raised.

 After the instruction has been executed, `SR[Z]` is set or cleared depending on the number of usable bytes returned.
 If the number of usable bytes was `0`, `SR[Z]` is set to `1`; otherwise, `SR[Z]` is set to `0`.
 All other bits in `SR` are set to `0`.